-You are required to repay us and the Supervisor for any tax paid on your behalf on income from your investment in the Portfolio.
+You are required to repay us and the Supervisor for any tax paid on your behalf on income from your investment in a Strategy.
 This only applies if your investment is not sufficient to meet your tax liability.

-Changes to the Trust Deed
+Changes to Trust Deed